stclib/STC/docs/cbits_api.md

 # STC [cbits](../include/stc/cbits.h): Bitset
 ![Bitset](pics/bitset.jpg)

-A **cbits** represents a set of bits.
+A **cbits** represents either a fixed or a dynamically sized sequence of bits.
 It provides accesses to the value of individual bits via *cbits_test()* and provides the bitwise operators that one can apply to builtin integers.
 The number of bits in the set is specified at runtime via a parameter to the constructor *cbits_with_size()* or by *cbits_resize()*.
 A **cbits** bitset can be manipulated by standard logic operators and converted to and from strings.

 See the c++ class [std::bitset](https://en.cppreference.com/w/cpp/utility/bitset) or [boost::dynamic_bitset](https://www.boost.org/doc/libs/release/libs/dynamic_bitset/dynamic_bitset.html)